HazyResearch/manifest/README.md

 make test
 ```

-To use our development Redis database, email [Laurel](lorr1@cs.stanford.edu).
-If you have access to our GCP account, in a separate terminal, run
+If you have access to a GCP account with a redis DB, in a separate terminal, run
 ```bash
 gcloud compute ssh "manifest-connect" --zone "europe-west4-a" --project "hai-gcp-head-models" -- -N -L 6379:10.152.93.107:6379
 ```